excellarateinc/voyage-api-java/readme_docs/DEVELOPMENT.md

    ![MySQL create schema](./images/DEVELOPMENT_createDbUser.jpg)

-3. Build it
+3. Build Voyage
    - Configure the app database connection
      * The default database configuration is located in /src/main/resource/application.yaml
-     * The spring -> datasource section of the application.yaml file contains the database URL, username, and password
+     * The "spring.datasource" section of the application.yaml file contains the database URL, username, and password
      * Change these details to connect to any database with any credentials
-     * NOTE: You can also override these properties following the [Spring Coniguration externalization conventions](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html)
+     * NOTE: You can also override these properties following the [Spring Configuration externalization conventions](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html)
    - Invoke the "build" Gradle task from the Gradle Tool Window
      * Open the Gradle Tool Window by navigating to "View -> Tool Windows -> Gradle"